Guillerbr/Tupan/Readme.md

 `pm2 save`

-*The reverse proxy system can be implemented with Nginx as an infrastructure.*
+_The reverse proxy system can be implemented with Nginx as an infrastructure._

 # Docker

 # Kubernetes

+## Heroku

+- Procfile configuration Heroku Hosting Service.

 ## Secutiry